NFT Butler

 Auto scaling

-NEW FEATURE (PRO only): Auto-Scaling --> Instant Counter Bidding will automatically re-allocate bidding power from counter bidding to token bidding tasks if there's not much competition on the tasks where you have counter bidding activated.
+NEW FEATURE (PRO Access only!): Auto-Scaling will automatically re-allocate bidding power from counter bidding to token bidding tasks if there's not much competition on the tasks where you have counter bidding activated.

-Speed & Resources Instant Counter Bidding uses a queue similar to Token Bidding Tasks with a speed of 800-1200 bids/h.
+Instant Counter Bidding uses a queue similar to Token Bidding Tasks with a speed of 1000-1200 bids/h.
 It also uses the same resources as a Token Bidding Tasks.
 So if Instant Counter Bidding is activated, a slot will automatically be blocked for Token Bidding Tasks:

 The Instant Counter Bidding tab is kind of a 'Control Center' to monitor your counter bidding queues.
 This overview is necessary to take the right actions.
 In this chapter we'll show a few different examples.